Jason Reitman: Film career

 Reitman's first feature film, Thank You for Smoking, opened in 2005.
 Reitman developed the Christopher Buckley novel into a screenplay and, eventually, a film.
 The film was a commercial and critical success.
 It grossed over $39 million worldwide by the end of its run, and was nominated for two Golden Globes.
 After the success of Thank You for Smoking, Reitman mentioned in an interview that his next film would be adapting another book (a "white collar satire") into a film.
 He also mentioned that he had plans to work with Buckley again on an original project.
-Although the first of these projects would eventually become Up in the Air, this second project has not come to fruition.
+Although the first of the projects eventually became Up in the Air, the second project has not come to fruition.

 His second film, Juno, generated great buzz after it premiered at the 2007 Toronto International Film Festival and was released in December 2007.
 It was Roger Ebert's favorite film of 2007 and received Oscar nominations for Best Picture, Elliot Page's performance as the title character, Diablo Cody's original screenplay, and Reitman himself for Best Director.
 Reitman did win other awards for his work on Juno, including Best Director at the 2008 Canadian Comedy Awards.
 The film grossed over $140 million at the U.S. box office, making it the largest success of Reitman's career and more successful than any of his father's films since Kindergarten Cop.
 Brad Silberling was originally attached to direct the film, but he dropped out over casting differences.
 Reitman was in the middle of writing a screenplay when he came on board to direct Juno and, at one point, he expressed intent to finish writing and to direct this screenplay.